pepcape/NPGR003-25/07-Terrain/README.md

 Conceptually, you will have a **hierarchy of meshes**: level 0 (coarse) → 1 → 2 → …, each more detailed than the previous one.

-A typical idea (you can adapt it):
+A slightly different idea (based on triangle meshes; you can adapt it):

 * For each edge, create a midpoint vertex:
   * position = average of endpoints + random vertical offset,